FREQUENTLY ASKED QUESTIONS ABOUT ICELAND IN MAY

 At this time of year, the road conditions are good for touring, and you can enjoy long daylight hours to drive and explore.
 Stop whenever you want to admire the black sands of the South Coast, high mountains, and the jagged landscape of lava fields.

 Driving in Iceland is an adventure that you won’t regret!
-Especially if you book with Nordic Visitor, as we offer collision damage waiver, a GPS, unlimited in-car Wi-Fi, and a 24/7 helpline for emergencies.
+Especially if you book with Nordic Visitor, as we offer collision damage waiver, unlimited in-car Wi-Fi, and a 24/7 helpline for emergencies.

 Join a small guided group tour